Hello, I am Deanne (DeeDee) Ginns-Gruenberg, a licensed nurse and psychotherapist.

 I help both adults and children struggling with anxiety, depression, and loss overcome these challenges to feel empowered and successful in managing their day-to-day lives.

 An essential element of my practice is establishing a strong therapeutic relationship in a safe and nurturing environment.
 When working with children or teens, I make every effort to involve parents and families in the healing process.

-My approach is diverse, as I incorporate a variety of therapeutic principles in order to customize therapy to each unique individual’s needs.
-For example, I’ll use cognitive behavioral therapy (CBT) or dialectical behavior therapy (DBT) with anxious or depressed teens and adults and cognitive-behavioral play therapy (toys, books, puppets, sand tray, etc.,) with anxious or depressed children to help them feel successful in managing their emotions.
+My approach is diverse, as I incorporate various therapeutic principles to customize therapy to each unique individual’s needs.
+For example, I’ll use cognitive behavioral therapy (CBT) or dialectical behavior therapy (DBT) with anxious or depressed adults and teens and cognitive-behavioral play therapy (toys, books, puppets, sand tray, etc.) with anxious or depressed children to help them feel successful in managing their emotions.

 2019 MIAPT Outstanding Play Therapist Award Recipient